 Two of the first resorts in the area, Buck Hill Inn and Pocono Manor, were established in the early 1900s by Quaker communities and later transformed from religious retreats to prominent and upscale resorts, transforming the area along with them.

 Unfortunately, the Buck Hill Inn closed its doors in 1990 and was demolished in 2016 and Pocono Manor, the ‘Grand Lady of the Mountains,’ was devastated by a massive fire in early November 2019.
 These stately resort buildings may no longer overlook the wooded hills and valleys of the Poconos, but their legacy in establishing the area as the premier relaxation destination of the northeast will last forever.
+Take, for instance, some of the most beautiful resort buildings still in operation: Woodloch Pines and Skytop Lodge.

 As time goes by, more and more city-folk are taking their autumn adventure to this area a step further and purchasing vacation homes, giving them the choice to stay as long as they want, or even permanently settling down among the mountains.
 Why, you may ask, would these city dwellers want to give up their exciting lives in the Athens of America or the City that Never Sleeps (Philadelphia and New York City, respectively)?
 The following are a few reasons cited by those relocating to the Pocono Mountains from one of the two surrounding metropolises.